bonzer75/ash-best-bot/README.md

 `$ npm i nekos.life`

-**NOTE:** Some commands use zeew but don't download it, those commands don't work.
+**NOTE:** Some commands use zeew but don't download it, those commands doesn't work.

 ___I hope you love it so much as i do, it's very nostalgic for me :'D___